strymon-system/megaphone/README.md

 * The counting benchmarks have different *backend*s to select between hash- and key-count as well as their native implementations.
 * The NEXMark timely implementation executes a set of *queries*, which can be selected from `q0` through `q8` and `q0-flex` to `q8-flex`, where the first is the native timely implementation, and the second `-flex` implementations use Megaphone.
 (NEXMark differential is not based on Megaphone.)

+Benchmarks should always be executed with Rust's release mode by adding `--release` to cargo's options.

 To run a key-count experiment with four workers in a single process, a rate of 1000000 keys per second and a domain of 10 million, execute:

     $ cargo run --release --bin word_count -- --backend vec --rate 1000000 --duration 30 --migration none --domain 10000000 -- -w4